publiccodenet/SpaceCraft/SvelteKit/BackSpace/scripts/README-SCRIPTS.md

 # Export with debugging enabled
 DEBUG=true npm run schemas:export

-# In Unity, run the Schema Import Test from the CraftSpace menu
+# In Unity, run the Schema Import Test from the SpaceCraft menu
 ```

 ### Common Schema Issues